Chapter 7-Vietnam Vietcong

 The AFP believed Telstra was deleting evidence at my expense

 During my first meetings with the AFP, I provided Superintendent Detective Sergeant Jeff Penrose with two Australian newspaper articles concerning two separate telephone conversations with The Hon.
-Malcolm Fraser, former prime minister of Australia.
+Malcolm Fraser, a former Prime Minister of Australia.
 Mr Fraser reported to the media only what he thought was necessary concerning our telephone conversation, as recorded below:

 “FORMER prime minister Malcolm Fraser yesterday demanded Telecom explain why his name appears in a restricted internal memo.